 \section{Background}

-In this section, we introduce basic background to support the subsequent analysis of BFM approaches.
-More specifically, we begin with the definition and evolution overview of the humanoid WBC systems.
-Then, we introduce the formulation of RL that is currently widely employed to build learning-based and task-specific controllers.
+In this section, we introduce the basic background to support the subsequent analysis of BFM approaches.
+More specifically, we begin with an overview of the definition and evolution of the humanoid WBC systems.
+Then, we introduce the formulation of RL, which is currently widely employed to build learning-based and task-specific controllers.